ShaunFerris/Coding-Note-Taking/JavaScript - Basics.md

 ## Hello world!
 Hello world in JS is basically the same as python, but the print function is replaced with `console.log()`.

+## Wierd Quirks
+JS was kind of a slapdash language in it's early days, and as a result still retains some quirky behavior, like allowing you to divide by zero, or multiply a string by an empty list.
+To avoid these you can either be aware of this behavior and dilligently avoid writing code that lets JS attempt wierd things, or you can use TypeScript.
+Typescript is a JS superset with typechecking and exceptions for things like dividing by zero.

 ## Operators in JS
 The assignment operator in JS is the same as in python.